liorghub/SONiC/doc/ztp/inband_ztp.md

 - SAI_HOSTIF_TRAP_TYPE_DHCP_L2
 - SAI_HOSTIF_TRAP_TYPE_DHCPV6_L2

-Service config-setup creates new config_db.json during init and performs config relaod to load it.
+Service config-setup creates new config_db.json during init and performs config reload to load it.
 The following will be added to this config_db.json:
 ```
 COPP_TRAP|l2dhcp
   always_enabled:true